ligolang/jsligo-training-dapp-shifumi/README.md

 # V2 A fair game!

 The gameplay is done in two stages.
-The first one each player choose to play `stone` or `paper` or `cisor` and cipher it thanks to the `chest` functionality provided by the Tezos protocol.
+The first one each player choose to play `stone` or `paper` or `scissor` and cipher it thanks to the `chest` functionality provided by the Tezos protocol.

 > [Chest in Tezos]()